esa/sleapi-j/CONTRIBUTING.md

 # Contributing to Java SLE API

-We welcome contributions to this software on CODEV at <https://gitlab.space-codev.org/ccsds-community/sleapi-j>.
+We welcome contributions to this software at <https://github.com/esa/sleapi-j.git>.

 ## Contributing source code changes

 Please follow the "fork-and-pull" workflow.

- 1. **Fork** the repository on space-codev.org
+ 1. **Fork** the repository on Github
  2. **Clone** the project to your own machine
  3. **Commit** changes to your own branch
  4. **Push** your work back up to your fork